nyergler/in-depth-pdb/slides.rst

    -> pdb.set_trace()
    (Pdb)

+.. only:: not slides

    As you can see, when ``set_trace`` enters the debugger, you don't have any of the exception context.
 The error has already happened, and you're too late. ``set_trace`` is useful when you want to pause execution and look around, but not when you're catching an exception.

 Breakpoints